-Dale Russell – Vice President
+Dale Russell – President

 When I’m not in the home office working for Visions of Hope, I love to camp, travel, see our grandkids in Hawaii, geocache and continue listening for direction from the Lord.”

 Danna Fields – VP

 God called me to visit the Otino Waa children and from there He lead me to VOH.
 Since then, God has put a passion in my heart to serve as His hands and feet as part of VOH.
 I volunteer at Deer Ridge Correctional overseeing the art group and assist with social media for the organization.

 I was introduced to VOH when I met Dale and Sandy a few years ago The joy, talent and hunger for God I found behind prison walls drew me in.
 As a hobby artist and a mother of a once orphaned boy it seemed a perfect fit.

 I now volunteer twice a month at the Deer Ridge CI in their art program and visit other prisons a few times a year.
 “No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love Him.”

 This is one of those dreams.

 Sandy Russell – Treasurer